Bistrica, Novi Sad: Woods and picnic grounds

-It is indisputable that there were two larger forests in the area of today's Bistrica neighborhood during the Middle Ages: "Gornja" (Upper) and "Donja" (Lower).
+It is indisputable that there were two larger forests in the area of today's Bistrica neighborhood during the Middle Ages: Gornja (Upper) and Donja (Lower).
 The Gornja (or Čenejska) forest was in the northwestern part of modern Bistrica neighborhood, towards Sajlovo, while Donja forest, with an area of about 340 hectares, was in the southern part of the modern Bistrica neighborhood.
 They were vibrant woods, full of tough lichen, oaks, elm trees and poplars.

 The first issues that came with the legal rights to use this space came after 1748, when Novi Sad became the free royal city with its own administration.
 At this time, there were squabbles between the city administration and the rulers from Futog over the land boundaries, including the water passages.
 Because of the unresolved ownership problems, the workers of the Futog estates would break the water embankments.
 At that time, the Donja Forest relied on the Futog Forest.
 Through these forests, a road passed to Futog, then to Vienna and the rest of Central Europe.
 The last of the Futog rulers was Count Chotek.

 After the elongations, Novi Sad residence would make the Donje Forest into a picnic ground, 6 kilometers away from the center of the city.
 At the beginning of the forest, the alleys and playgrounds have been decorated in the style of similar parks in Vienna, which is why the residence of Novi Sad named this part of the forest Prater.
 In front of Prater was the Pejić family tavern, which was set on fire during the Hungarian Rebellion.
-In the Hungarian Rebellion (or the Serbian Movement), between 1848-1849, the Donje forest was severely damaged due to extensive logging.
+In the Hungarian Rebellion (or the Serbian Movement), between 1848 and 1849, the Donje forest was severely damaged due to extensive logging.

-The Magistrate tried to restore the thinning forest by planting saplings in the period of 1874-1876.
+The Magistrate tried to restore the thinning forest by planting saplings in the period of 1874–1876.
 In 1877, a section was set aside for the Bostanluk, but due to the pressures of mostly the Rotkvarija residence, the forest was increasingly shrinking and slowly disappearing.

 After the First World War, the last parts of the forest was gone.
 Accounts from older Novi Sad residence tell of three poplar trees that were the last remnant of the Donje forest that were cut down after World War II when Jugoalat was built.

 The northern part of this territory was mostly grassland, and since 1913 was the location of the first Novi Sad airport.
 After World War II, the airport was transferred to Batajnica for strategic reasons.
-The reminder of the old airport can be found at the famous "Pilot" pub in the center of Detelinara neighborhood.
+A reminder of the old airport can be found at the famous "Pilot" pub in the center of Detelinara neighborhood.